 Validation of the central channel: The key hypothesis underlying our empirical setting is that the political shock of Russia invading Ukraine has increased agents' inflation expectations.
 To distinguish the channel initiated by the Russian invasion from other potential mechanisms, our survey includes an open-ended question that asks participants to write a brief statement about their perceived causes of inflation in Germany in a free-text entry box (see Figure B-3 in the appendix).
-We use free-entry boxes to prevent priming of participants.
+We use free-entry boxes to prevent any priming of participants (see, e.g., Stantcheva, 2021 and Ferrario and Stantcheva, 2022 for related approaches).
 We visualize the words used for answering this question in Figure (B-7) in the appendix, distinguishing between participants in the control and the treatment group.
 We also list the top words used by participants, the absolute and relative frequency of words, and an English language equivalent of the original German words.